 Description of the Marine Mammals Potentially Affected by the Activity

 Marine mammal species potentially occurring within the proposed action area include Cook Inlet beluga whales, Steller sea lions, Pacific harbor seals, harbor porpoises, and killer whales.
 Among these species, only the Steller sea lion is listed as endangered under the ESA, and it is also designated as depleted under the MMPA.
 The Cook Inlet beluga whale is designated as depleted under the MMPA.
-General information for these species can be found in Angliss and Outlaw (2007), which is available at the following URL: http://www.nmfs.noaa.gov/pr/pdfs/sars/ak2007.pdf.
-A more detailed description of these species and stocks within Cook Inlet is provided in the January 5, 2007, Federal Register (72 FR 536) and is not repeated here.
+General information for these species can be found in Angliss and Outlaw (2006), which is available at the following URL: http://www.nmfs.noaa.gov/pr/pdfs/sars/ak2006.pdf.
+A more detailed description of these species and stocks within Cook Inlet is provided in the January 5, 2007, Federal Register (72 FR 536).
+Therefore, it is not repeated here.

 Potential Effects on Marine Mammals and Their Habitat